openochem/openochem/docker/README.md

           #    count: all
           #    capabilities: [ gpu ]

 N.B.!
-If you upgrade from the previous version, delete flyway_schema_history table in ochem_demo and restart the docker:

-docker exec ochem-mariadb mariadb ochem_demo -e "drop table flyway_schema_history"

 If you have a local installation of mysql, it will interfere with the docker.
-Stop the local mysql before running "up" command
+Stop the local mysql before running "up" command.